esdmr/ts-eslint-bug-mwe/README.md

 To run the tests, first install all the dependencies.
 I will use `pnpm` here, but the package manager should not matter.
-Running `pnpm recursive install` will install all for all the directories.
+Running `pnpm recursive install` will install all the directories.

 Next, to lint `src`, run the `lint:src` script in all the directories.
 `pnpm recursive run lint:src`.
 All the directories should lint with no failures.

-Finally, to lint `src`, run the `lint:test` script in all the directories.
+Finally, to lint `test`, run the `lint:test` script in all the directories.
 `pnpm recursive run lint:test --no-bail`.
 Only `xo-0.45-with-typescript-eslint-5` should pass.
 Others are affected by the bug.